Mathukkutty: Early life

 Arun Mathew (Mathukutty) was born on 27 February 1985.
 He was raised in West Vengola, Perumbavoor, Ernakulam to Mathukutty and Sosamma.
 He completed his bachelor's degree in Malayalam from the Union Christian College, Aluva in 2006.
-He joined Kerala Press academy in Kakkanad for a Postgraduate Diploma in Journalism.
+He joined Kerala Media Academy in Kakkanad for a Postgraduate Diploma in Journalism.
 He started his career as editor trainee at Malayalam newspaper Veekshanam.
 He came to radio as a hobby and ended up as a radio host.

 Career

 Radio

 RJ Mathukkutty started his career as a radio jockey on Red FM in 2007.
-He was working in Red FM, Trivandrum as a Radio Jockey and program producer for the shows.
+He was working in Red FM, Thiruvananthapuram as a Radio Jockey and program producer for the shows.
 He was well known during his RJ career for presenting "Love On Air" and "Red Carpet".
 Later on, in 2017, after completing 9 years in radio, he left Red FM and joined Gold FM as Celebrity interviewer till late 2017.